Serving Twin Falls, Jerome & Surrounding Areas in Magic Valley

-Every year, thousands of individuals lose their lives in house fires.
-Surprisingly, it’s not the fire itself that causes these fatalities, but the smoke poisoning that occurs when too much smoke is inhaled.
-The most effective way to protect yourself and your loved ones from the dangers of smoke inhalation is with properly functioning smoke detectors in your Twin Falls and Jerome, ID home.
-Call MAGIC Electric, Plumbing, Heating + Air today to get these life-saving devices installed or replaced in your home.
+House fires may be destructive but they’re totally preventable!
+Surprisingly, it’s not the fire itself that causes damage, but the smoke when too much is inhaled.
+The most effective way to protect your household from smoke inhalation is with properly installed smoke detectors in your Twin Falls and Jerome, ID home.
+Call Magic Electric, Plumbing, Heating + Air today to get new and improved smoke detectors installed or replaced in your home.

-Carbon monoxide is a deadly, silent and odorless gas that claims thousands of lives every year.
+Carbon monoxide is a silent, and odorless gas that can easily go unnoticed.
 Call us today for carbon monoxide detector installation services.

 The Importance of Smoke Detectors

-- Photoelectric detectors work similarly to the same mechanisms that trigger a sound when you enter a store.
+Photoelectric Detectors work similarly to the same mechanisms that trigger a sound when you enter a store.
 You may or may have not noticed that when you go into a store, a photo beam detector is being utilized.
 When you cross the beam of light, blocking it, the photodetector can sense the absence of light and trigger an alarm.
 This same tactic is used in photoelectric smoke detectors.
-The only downfall with these alarms is the smoke would have to be thick enough to block the light beam in order to trigger the alarm.

 For the best protection, we recommend utilizing both of these smoke alarms in your home.
 Also, you’ll generally have to choose between battery-powered or wired smoke detectors.
 With a battery-powered unit, you have the flexibility of being able to replace batteries as needed, however, that can often go forgotten.

 With a wired unit, these detectors are connected directly to your power grid, so you won’t have to worry about remembering to replace batteries.
-However, if there is a power outage, they can stop working.
+If you experience a power outage, be aware they will not function.

 Where Smoke Detectors Should Be Installed